-The other day, while using my Windows laptop, I got a popup asking me to sign in to my iCloud account in order to continue to access and use the iCloud passwords.
+The other day, while using my Windows laptop, I got a pop-up asking me to sign in to my iCloud account in order to continue to access and use the iCloud passwords.
 Finding the alert an important one, I happily signed in using my iCloud account and password.
 No sooner did I complete the sign-in procedure than another alert showed up out of nowhere asking me to do the same thing?
 What seemed to be a rare occurrence at first became a repeated, frustrating, and annoying event.

-Vexed by the iCloud sign-in popup on my Windows 11 device, I decided to take the issue into account and make a quick guide about the tips to get rid of the unwanted alert.
+Vexed by the iCloud sign-in pop-up on my Windows 11 device, I decided to take the issue into account and make a quick guide about the tips to get rid of the unwanted alert.
 If you have run into the same problem and are willing to eliminate it sooner rather than later, this detailed guide is for you.

 Getting iCloud Sign In Popup on Windows 11 Repeatedly?
 Real Fixes!